Despite A Ban, Arkansas Farmers Are Still Spraying Controversial Weedkiller

 The fact that some farmers are determined to keep spraying dicamba, however, is putting enormous pressure on others who are farming by the rules.

-One of those farmers is Tad Nowlin, who farms land in the northeast corner of Arkansas and just across the state border, in Missouri.
-"Personally, I don't believe in spraying dicamba, I think it's too dangerous to spray," Nowlin told me.
+One of those farmers is Tad Nowlin, who farms land in the northeast corner of Arkansas and just across the state border in Missouri.
+"Personally, I don't believe in spraying dicamba.
+I think it's too dangerous to spray," Nowlin told me.
 "I mean, anybody that says otherwise is dreaming."

 So he didn't plant those new dicamba-tolerant crops.
 He got rid of weeds with other chemicals.
 "I used not one drop of dicamba.
 So anybody who says it can't be done — it's a myth," he says.